koksal/tps/README.md

 - `--network <file>`: Input network file in TSV format, where each row defines an undirected edge.
 - `--timeseries <file>`: Input time series file in TSV format.
 The first line defines the time point labels, and each subsequent line corresponds to one time series profile.
 - `--firstscores <file>`: Input file that contains significance scores for each time point of a profile (except the first time point), with respect to the first time point of the profile.
-- `--prevscores <file>`: Similarly to `--firstscores`, an input file that gives significance scores for each time point (except the first one), with respect to the previous time point.
+- `--prevscores <file>`: Similar to `--firstscores`, an input file that gives significance scores for each time point (except the first one), with respect to the previous time point.
 - `--source <value>`: Identifier for the network source node.
-Multiple source nodes can be provided.
+Multiple source nodes can be provided by repeating the argument multiple times.
+For example, `--source <node1> --source <node2> --source <node3>`.
 - `--threshold <value>`: Threshold value for significance scores, above which measurements are considered non-significant.

 ### Optional arguments